jaimetcf/chat-with-it-ui/README.md

 This is a simple AI-powered document chat application that allows users to upload documents, process them with AI, and have intelligent conversations about their content.

-You can access the application by visiting the following URL: [https://chat-with-it.vercel.app/](https://chat-with-it.vercel.app/)
+You can access the application by visiting the following URL: [Chat With It](https://chat-with-it-ui.vercel.app/)

 ## Technologies Used